 - In order to provide comprehensive services, the distressed student protocol utilizes the case management model to meet the needs of distressed students.

-- The case management team is comprised of campus leaders from various university departments who meet weekly to coordinate services for students.
+- The case management team is composed of campus leaders from various university departments who meet weekly to coordinate services for students.

-- The team is chaired by the Center for Health Education & Wellness Director and Assistant Director, and is made up of leadership from the following departments:
+- The team is chaired by the Center for Health Education and Wellness director and assistant director, and is made up of leadership from the following departments:

 - Student Conduct and Community Standards

 - Ad Hoc Membership:

 - Office of the Vice Chancellor for Student Life